tmieslinger/pydropsonde/docs/source/CONTRIBUTING.rst

 Contributing
 ============

 Firstly, thanks for thinking of contributing to ``pydropsonde``; we are hoping that you didn't land here by mistake.
 But even if you did, now that you are here why not help us out a bit with this package?
-There are different ways](#how-can-you-help-us) in which you can contribute to HALO-DROPS.
+There are `different ways <how-help-us_>`_ in which you can contribute to HALO-DROPS.
 To know how to get started, jump to :ref:`dev_workflow`.

+.. _how-help-us:

 How can you help us?
 --------------------